OxIonics/ionics_fits/README.md

 ## Extensibility

 The library is designed to be extensible and ergonomic to user.
 Want to use different statistics?
-Easy, just provide a new class that inherits from `FitBase`.
+Easy, just provide a new class that inherits from `MLEFitter`.
 Want to do some custom post-fit processing?
 Override the `calculate_derived_parameters` method.
 Want to tweak the parameter estimator for a model?
 Create a new model class that inherits from the original model and modify away.
 If you're struggling to do what you want, it's